Matsilagi/RSRetroArch/README.md

  - CRT-NES-MINI by ???: Based on the CRT shader found on Nintendo's Retro NES console.
 Its incredibly lightweight, but has no fancy bells and whistles, just simple scanlines.
  - CRT-Pi by davej: A shader designed to take it easy on Raspberry Pi systems.
 Incredibly lightweight aswell with main characteristics of CRT displays.
 Should be useful for those running under integrated displays.
  - CRT-Potato by Brad Parker: Available in 2 versions (Cool and Warm), this shader takes a CRT mask texture and tiles it on the screen, making it a pretty looking CRT Phosphor Mask shader, without a very big performance hit, so light even a "potato" computer can run it.
+ - CRTRefresh by Me: A simple shader which adds a scanline / scrolling flicker to the screen, similar to when recording CRTs through a camera.
  - CRT-Sim by Kyle Pittman: Taken from "Super Win the Game", this shader mimics a old CRT TV with the crosstalking / Dot Crawling artifacts of NTSC signal.
 Also has phosphor decadence effects of a CRT display.
  - CRT-Yee64 and CRT-Yeetron by Christian Whitehead: Based on a reverse-engineered / assembly version of the shaders found in Sonic Mania.
 Not 100% scale-accurate, but looks fine on most use-cases.
 Yee64 is the SMOOTH option, while YEETRON is the Sharp option.
  - EGAFilter by ???: Taken from DOSBox, meant to mimic an EGA display, with very, VERY limited color depth.